 Kforce in Focus

-Headquartered in Tampa, Kforce (KFRC) is a Business Services stock that has seen a price change of 12.97% so far this year.
-The staffing company is paying out a dividend of $0.18 per share at the moment, with a dividend yield of 2.06% compared to the Staffing Firms industry's yield of 1.27% and the S&P 500's yield of 1.88%.
+Based in Tampa, Kforce (KFRC) is in the Business Services sector, and so far this year, shares have seen a price change of 14.78%.
+The staffing company is paying out a dividend of $0.18 per share at the moment, with a dividend yield of 2.03% compared to the Staffing Firms industry's yield of 1.28% and the S&P 500's yield of 1.99%.

 Looking at dividend growth, the company's current annualized dividend of $0.72 is up 20% from last year.
-In the past five-year period, Kforce has increased its dividend 3 times on a year-over-year basis for an average annual increase of 10.38%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, Kforce's payout ratio is 31%, which means it paid out 31% of its trailing 12-month EPS as dividend.
+Over the last 5 years, Kforce has increased its dividend 3 times on a year-over-year basis for an average annual increase of 10.38%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Kforce's current payout ratio is 31%, meaning it paid out 31% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, KFRC expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2.54 per share, representing a year-over-year earnings growth rate of 10.43%.
+KFRC is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2019 is $2.38 per share, representing a year-over-year earnings growth rate of 3.48%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, KFRC is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report